rawleyfowler/Net-Gemini/README.md

 [![SparrowCI](https://ci.sparrowhub.io/project/gh-rawleyfowler-Net-Gemini/badge)](https://ci.sparrowhub.io)

-Client/Server implementation of the Gemini protocol, including an API for creating responses.
-(No API for requests as they're just strings).
+Client/Server implementation of the Gemini protocol, including a simple API for creating responses.

 ## How to use